BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2rectanglesandpoints.md

 ## E2.1

+Write a program that:
-Write an AreaTester program that constructs a Rectangle object.
+  1. Constructs a Rectangle object.
-Ask the user for a width and height.
+  1. Prompt the user for a width and height.
-Use the setSize method to adjust the width and height of your Rectangle object.
+  1. Use the setSize method to adjust the width and height of your Rectangle object.
+  1. Use the grow method to increase the width by 10 and increase the height by 10.
-Finally, compute and print its area using the getWidth and getHeight methods.
+  1. Finally, compute and print its new area using the getWidth and getHeight methods.

 ## E2.5